 How AI-memory systems are measured, judged, and gamed — evaluation methods, LLM-as-judge pitfalls, and honest benchmarking.

-A map of how AI-agent memory is actually measured — LoCoMo, LongMemEval, BEAM and the long-context tests — what each one checks, what it misses, and which to trust.
+A map of how AI-agent memory is actually measured — LoCoMo, LongMemEval, BEAM, long-context tests — what each checks, what it misses, and which to trust.

-Swap only the grading prompt on the same fixed answers and an AI-memory benchmark score moves ~40 points.
-Why you can't trust a memory leaderboard without the judge's recipe.
+Swap only the grading prompt on the same answers and an AI-memory benchmark score moves ~40 points — you can't trust a leaderboard without the recipe.

 How to evaluate AI agent memory: the framework, the dimensions, a benchmark map (LoCoMo, LongMemEval, BEAM), and why latency and cost are co-equal axes.